How to Help

 • Reception: sofas.
 Coffee table

 • Preschool/ Care:- Educational toys.
 Outdoor play climbing frames and pedal cars, bikes.
 Construction toys. isiZulu books.
-Hedging plants.
 Jigsaws.
-Dressing up clothes
+Dressing up clothes.

 • After school:- art materials, construction toys.
 More difficult jigsaws.
 Computer games & computer.
 Tables & chairs

 • Youth.
 Musical instruments.
 Computer.
-Internet link.
 Pool table.
 Table tennis.
-Musical instruments.
 Sports equipment.
-Stage area.
-Sports fields for soccer, basketball, volleyball & netball

 • Running costs.
 Water, electricity, staff salaries, phone, petrol